 If you are skilled in the field of accounting, you can manage Amazon bookkeeping yourself.
 Else you can hire an Amazon accountant to handle it for you.
 If you’re doing it by yourself, you can use Amazon bookkeeping software to help you handle it.

-Best Software for Amazon Bookkeeping
+Best Amazon Bookkeeping Software

 There are many great bookkeeping software that can make bookkeeping for Amazon sellers easier.
 However, Amazon sellers need to choose a software that fits their particular bookkeeping requirements.